Valyo95/card-cost-service/Readme.md

 They are added in the CI/CD GitHub Action's pipeline as seperate steps to ensure that a Green Builds does not have broken tests.

+The [JaCoCo](https://www.eclemma.org/jacoco/) library is being used to produce a test coverage report for both unit and integration test and merge the two reports into one final report.

+This report is later used in the Static Code Analysis in order to pass the Sonar's project Quality Gates.

 ## Containerization and docker-environment
 Each time the application is built a Docker image is created The app is configured to produce a docker image by using the [dockerfile-maven-plugin](https://github.com/spotify/dockerfile-maven),